 The WAAS Central Manager GUI allows administrators to perform the following tasks:

-•Configure system and network settings for an individual WAAS device, WAAS Express device, or device group.
+•Configure system and network settings for an individual WAAS device or device group.

 •Create and edit application policies that determine the action that a WAAS device performs when it intercepts specific types of traffic.